-Research indicates that parents continue to have significant influence over the attitudes and behaviors of their college-age children.
+Research indicates that parents and families continue to have significant influence over the attitudes and behaviors of their college-age children.
 Parents must communicate their expectations about alcohol use in college, assist others in correcting misperceptions about college alcohol norms and myths, and serve as positive role models in the moderate use of alcohol, especially as a source of entertainment or stress relief.
 Most importantly, parents must see themselves as an essential partner in the college experience, allowing a student to mature through increased personal responsibility and independent decision-making, but also coaching a student toward the moderate use of alcohol, and helping students find resources to help when needed.

 Each year, we provide parents with an information guide about our resources and policies.
 Download our guide as a PDF.